microsoft/FluidFramework/BREAKING.md

 - The `initializeInternal` function has a mandatory `existing` parameter to differentiate creating vs loading.

 ### Changes to PureDataObjectFactory
-- The `instantiateDataStore` in `PureDataObjectFactory` has a mandatory `existing` parameter to differentiate creating vs loading.
+- The `createDataObject` in `PureDataObjectFactory` has a mandatory `existing` parameter to differentiate creating vs loading.

 ## 0.44 Breaking changes
 - [Property removed from ContainerRuntime class](#Property-removed-from-the-ContainerRuntime-class)